mdhiggins/sickbeard_mp4_automator/README.md

     - output_directory = you may specify an alternate output directory (for example if you want to dump these mp4 files on iTunes and not have them integrated into your sickbeard collection)
     - output_extension = mp4/m4v (must be one of these 2)
     - delete_original = True/False
+    - relocate_moov = True/False - relocates the MOOV atom to the beginning of the file for better streaming
+    - ios_audio - creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be
 3. *OPTIONAL* - If you're using SAB, set your post processing script to sabToSickBeardWithConverter.py - this is not completely needed but gives the added benefit of doing the conversion from mkv to mp4 before Sickbeard sees the file in whatever folder you choose to download things to.
 It saves having to put in all the API information as well, and prevents the one additional refresh needed normally to have sickbeard see the properly converted file.
 That being said the postConversion script can handle everything on its own, so this step is just for the added benefits listed.

 Enjoy